orchestracities/ngsi-timeseries-api/docs/manuals/user/using.md

     }
 ```

-Important things to notice from the subscription.
+Important things to notice about the subscriptions:

 - Notifications must come in complete [NGSI JSON Entity Representation](http://docs.orioncontextbroker.apiary.io/#introduction/specification/json-attribute-representation)
   form.
 Other forms, such as the [simplified entity representation](http://docs.orioncontextbroker.apiary.io/#introduction/specification/simplified-entity-representation)
- are **NOT** supported by QL because they lack information on attribute types,
+  are **NOT** supported by QuantumLeap because they lack information on
- required by QL to make proper translations.
-This means, *DO NOT* use options
+  attribute types, required by QuantumLeap to make proper translations.
- like `"attrsFormat": "keyValues"`
+  This means, *DO NOT* use options like `"attrsFormat": "keyValues"`.

 - The `"url"` field of the subscription specifies where Orion will send the
   notifications.
 I.e, this must be QuantumLeap's `/v2/notify` endpoint.
   By default, QuantumLeap listens at port `8668`.
 This url must be resolvable
   from Orion's container, so avoid using *localhost* or something that will not
   translate either by Docker, your `/etc/hosts` or DNS to the endpoint where
   QuantumLeap is running.

 - Though not compulsory, it is highly recommended to include the
   `"metadata": ["dateCreated", "dateModified"]` part in the `notification`
   part of the subscription.
-This instructs Orion to include the modification time
+This instructs Orion to include the modification
-of the attributes in the notification.
+  time of the attributes in the notification.
 This timestamp will be used as the
   **time index** in the database if possible.
 See the *Time Index* section for
   more details.

 - You can create any valid NGSI subscription for your entities respecting the
   previous rules.

 ## Data Insertion